Get

 Can My Dog Eat Meat Bones?

 Pet stores and butchers alike often sell meaty bones for dogs.
-It’s best to talk to your vet before offering any type of bone to your dog, though.
+It’s best to talk to a vet before offering any type of bone to your dog, though.
 Most vets will recommend that you never give bones to your dog.
 Cooked bones can splinter when chewed on, which can lead to sharp pieces of bone that may cause an intestinal obstruction or rupture in your dog’s digestive system.
 Raw bones can also be broken apart and may contain bacteria.
 Raw bones are usually much harder than cooked bones, so they can lead to broken teeth as well.

 In Conclusion

 Ideally, you should feed your dog a high-quality commercial dog food that is balanced for their needs.
-Your vet can help you select an appropriate food for your dog if you’re unsure where to start.
+A vet can help you select an appropriate food for your dog if you’re unsure where to start.
 While your dog should get the protein they need from their commercial diet, you may still be able to offer small amounts of lean meat as an occasional treat to your dog.
-If you have any questions about this, speak to your veterinarian first.
+If you have any questions about this, speak to a veterinarian first.

 Featured Image Credit: chaossart, Shutterstock